 General Course Requirements

-Our program in chemistry is designed to be flexible so that it can readily meet the needs and interests of our students.
-All graduate students must have competence in least three of the four main subdisciplines (analytical, inorganic, organic and physical chemistry).
-For this requirement, students must demonstrate basic knowledge in physical chemistry and two additional subdisciplines of the student’s choosing.
+Our Chemistry program is designed to be flexible so it can meet the needs and interests of our students.
+All graduate students must have competence in at least three of the four main subdisciplines (Analytical, Inorganic, Organic, and Physical Chemistry).
+For this requirement, students must demonstrate basic knowledge in Physical Chemistry and two subdisciplines of the student’s choosing.
 This requirement can be satisfied in one of two ways: placement exams and foundation courses.
-Foundation courses are taught at the graduate level and count towards the required number of credit hours for a Masters or Doctoral degree.
-Placement exams are offered before the beginning of the Fall or Spring semesters.
-Passing the placement exam allows one to take more advance courses earlier in one’s study but does not reduce the required number of credit hours for a Masters or Doctoral degree.
+Foundation courses are taught at the graduate level and count toward the required number of credit hours for a Masters or Doctoral degree.
+Placement exams are offered before the beginning of the Fall or Spring semesters, but does not reduce the required number of credit hours for a Masters or Doctoral degree.

 Departmental Seminar Course Requirement